 My main interest is in how and why form and meaning work in parallel -- from combinatory categorial grammar, through weak islands (intervention effects) and quantification, to my current interest in word-internal compositionality.
 In many languages, the same particles that form quantifier words have busy lives of their own as connectives, scalar and additive particles, question-markers, existential verbs, and so on.
 Do they have a stable semantics?
 Are they aided by silent operators in their varied roles -- if yes, who are they?

-I enjoy collaboration; I have co-authored books and papers with altogether nineteen computational linguists, logicians, psychologists, semanticists, and syntacticians.
+I enjoy collaboration; I have co-authored books and papers with altogether twenty computational linguists, logicians, psychologists, semanticists, and syntacticians.

 Previous academic appointments:

 Research Institute for Linguistics, Hungarian Academy of Sciences, 1978-1990.

 KNAW Visiting Professor, University of Amsterdam, ILLC, Fall 2014.